 At each reporting period, management assesses whether there are indicators of impairment of the Company's property and equipment, intangible assets, and goodwill.
 If an indication of impairment exists, the property and equipment, intangible assets, and goodwill are tested for impairment.
 If not, goodwill is tested for impairment at least annually.
-In order to determine if impairment exists and to measure the potential impairment charge, the carrying amounts of the Company's CGUs are compared to their recoverable amounts, which is the greater of fair value less costs to sell and value in use (VIU).
-An impairment charge is recognized to the extent the carrying amount exceeds the recoverable amount.
-VIU is calculated as the present value of the expected future cash flows specific to each CGU.
-In calculating VIU, significant judgments are required in making assumptions with respect to discount rates, the market outlook, and future cash flows associated with the CGU.
+In order to determine if impairment exists and to measure the potential impairment charge, the carrying amounts of the Company's CGUs are compared to their recoverable amounts.
+The recoverable amount has been determined based on the greater of fair value less cost to dispose and value in use of the CGUs using cash flow budgets approved by management.
+There is a degree of uncertainty with respect to the estimates of the recoverable amounts of the CGUs' assets due in part to the necessity of making key assumptions about the future economic environment that the Company will operate in.
+The recoverable amount calculations use discounted cash flow projections, which require key assumptions, including future cash flows, projected growth, and applicable discount rates.
+The Company considers a range of reasonable possibilities to use for these key assumptions and decides upon the amounts to use that represent management's best estimates.
 Any changes in these assumptions will have an impact on the measurement of the recoverable amount and could result in adjustments to impairment charges already recorded.